-Opinion: The Doctor And The Boy In The Bubble
+Opinion: The Doctor And 'The Boy In The Bubble'

 It was also heartbreaking to see a smiling little boy who had to live in a bubble, and wonder how long he could, or even should, live that way.

-NASA engineers constructed a space-suit for David when he was six that enabled him to walk around his family's house, and even play catch with his sister, Katherine.
+NASA engineers constructed a spacesuit for David when he was 6 that enabled him to walk around his family's house and even play catch with his sister, Katherine.
 But psychologists who worked with him said David was growing bitter about the way he had to live in a bubble.

 "We all knew the day would come when a decision would have to be made: in or out," Dr. Shearer recollected for a New York Times video in 2015.

 When David was 12, Dr. Shearer and his team used a new technique for a bone marrow transplant from his sister.
 But there turned out to be a dormant virus in Katherine's marrow; the transplant didn't work.
-For the first time since he was born, David was freed from his bubble, to be kissed by his mother, feel the air of the world on his face, and to die with that last wink.
+For the first time since he was born, David was freed from his bubble, to be kissed by his mother, to feel the air of the world on his face and to die with that last wink.

 Dr. Shearer never really let go of David Vetter.
 He used lessons from his care to guide him as he focused on the new epidemic of HIV/AIDS in children.
 And today, early screening means many children can have a bone marrow transplant before they're even born.